sourceduty/Sourceduty_Services/README.md

 <br>

-Sourceduty offers basic minimum services starting at $25 USD, which include a short plan and simple design.
+Sourceduty offers basic minimum services starting at $45 USD, which includes a short plan and simple design.
 To assist in the creation of new digital assets, Alex utilizes his [custom GPTs](https://github.com/sourceduty/ChatGPT).

 #
 ### Private White Label